 The Department of Public Safety staff is here to serve you.
-We endeavor to do everything reasonable to provide for the safety and security of our students, staff, faculty and visitors.
+We endeavor to do everything reasonable to provide for the safety and security of our students, staff, faculty, and visitors.

-The university campus covers over 1,800 acres and supports over 30,000 students, 18,000 staff and faculty, and thousands of visitors to our three major hospitals, football stadium, sports arena, and marvelous cultural venues.
-In addition, the University of Utah has an extended campus, the University of Utah Asia Campus, at the Incheon Global Campus in Songdo, South Korea.
+The University of Utah's main campus in Salt Lake City covers over 1,800 acres and supports over 30,000 students, 18,000 staff and faculty, and thousands of visitors to our three major hospitals, football stadium, sports arena, and marvelous cultural venues.
+In addition, the University of Utah has an extended campus, the University of Utah Asia Campus, at the Incheon Global Campus in Songdo, South Korea (the "UAC").
+The UAC will ultimately support up to 1000 students.
+The university also has three remote research locations in Southern Utah and Montana: Rio Mesa, Range Creek and the Taft-Nicholson Center.